 The DFCs for the GMA 12 confined aquifers are expressed as a reduction of artesian head or pressure over the 50-year period.
-In order to measure progress and avoid a violation of the DFCs, districts employ an extensive network of water level monitoring wells strategically located to best determine the extent of artesian head reduction.
-The data collection is done using a strict protocol thereby creating a trustworthy system/data base.
+In order to measure progress and avoid a violation of the DFCs, districts employ an extensive network of water level monitoring wells strategically located to best determine the extent of hydraulic pressure changes.
+The districts share data and protocols to promote consistency in checking DFC compliance.